dicai/blog/_posts/2018-06-28-latex-setup.md

 - productivity
 - tools
 - misc
-summary: I'll describe my current LaTeX setup: vim, skim, and latexmk.
+summary: I'll describe my current LaTeX setup\: vim, skim, and latexmk.
 I currently write notes and papers using LaTeX on a Mac, though in a previous life, my setup on Linux was very similar
 ---

 I'll describe my current LaTeX setup: vim, skim, and latexmk.